 Second stage – reviewing.

-The manuscript is submitted to two experts for independent anonymous peer review.
-The Editorial ofice sends the manuscript reviewers who timely and impartially fulfill the obligations of reviewing the manuscript, are not financially interested in the research and do not represent the interests of a competing organization.
+The manuscript is submitted to two experts for independent anonymous peer review who timely and impartially fulfill the obligations of reviewing the manuscript, are not financially interested in the research and do not represent the interests of a competing organization.
 If one review is positive and the other is negative, the Executive Editor assigns an additional Reviewer, whose review informs the Editor’s final decision.
 If the manuscript is rejected, the Editorial Board reserves the right not to enter into discussions with the authors.